cfna/vmware-docs/pages/vmware/vm_configuration.md

 monitor_control.disable_btmemspace = "true"
 ```

+!!! info
+    Credits and special thanks to .Alexander (Discord: .Alexander#0374) for providing the proper configuration properties above.

 Save the file and close it.
 You can now power it up again and proceed with the registry patch.